d3mondev/puredns/README.md

 It will use the massdns output from step 1 as a DNS cache to minimize the number of queries it needs to perform.
 To ensure precise results, it may have to validate the cache results by performing a DNS query.

-You can skip this step using the `--skip-wildcard` flag.
+You can skip this step using the `--skip-wildcard-filter` flag.

 #### 3. Validation